-- Atoms used in the physical world to construct everything.
-Digitization = Conversion from atoms to bits (O or 1) Bits building blocks of the information society.
+- Atoms used in the physical world to construct everything. - Digitization = Conversion from atoms to bits (0 or 1) - Bits = building blocks of the information society.

+Digitisation:

-- Digitisation: - cheaper to store and distribute goods/services - new models to market and deliver products/services - new avenues for communication, exchange of ideas - Non-rivalrous goods intangibles, consumed by several consumers at the same time "informational goods" - Versus rivalrous goods, "Atomic" those whose consumption by one consumer prevents simultaneous consumption by other consumers. - Cross-border effects of information transfers on law jurisdiction identification of lawbreakers
+- Cheaper to store and distribute goods/services - New models to market and deliver products/services - New avenues for communication, exchange of ideas - Non-rivalrous goods versus rivalrous goods - Non-rivalrous goods/informational goods = intangibles, consumed by several consumers at the same time - □ rivalrous goods/ "Atomic" those goods whose consumption by one consumer prevents simultaneous consumption by other consumers. - Cross-border effects of information transfers on law jurisdiction, identification of lawbreakers